Scambi: Composition

-A third factor preoccupied Pousseur: the time available to carry out the work was relatively short.
+Pousseur only had six weeks to work in Milan.
 Consequently, it was necessary to find relatively quick methods for the generation and formation of the material.
 This was an important factor in deciding on techniques that deviated from the microstructural devices accepted almost exclusively in electronic composition until the present time.

 At the Studio di fonologia, Pousseur discovered a special filter designed by Dr Alfredo Lietti, the technical director of the studio.
-This device enabled selecting, by setting the filter's threshold, material from a complex sound phenomenon, or the opposite, progressively increasing the attenuation.
-In other words, various more or less dense "skimmed off" bandwidths can be isolated from the same stockpile of sounds.
+By changing the threshold voltage, Pousseur could focus white noise into more musical sounds with narrower bandwidths.
 Studio technician Marino Zuccheri assisted Pousseur in compiling a supply of suitable sounds for his composition.